smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Samp-Unicast-Data-Packet: **\| SAMP-UNICAST-DATA-PACKET-FLAGS-AND-TTL \| OPTIONAL-EXTRA-HEADERS \| Target-Address \| OPTIONAL-PAYLOAD-SIZE \| PAYLOAD \|**

-where SAMP-UNICAST-DATA-PACKET-FLAGS-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] equal to 0, bit[1] being GUARANTEED-DELIVERY flag, bit [2] being BACKWARD-GUARANTEED-DELIVERY, bit [3] being EXTRA-HEADERS-PRESENT, bit[4] being MORE-PACKETS-FOLLOW, and bits [5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT is set and is described above; Target-Address is described above, OPTIONAL-PAYLOAD-SIZE is present only if MORE-PACKETS-FOLLOW flag is set, and is an Encoded-Unsigned-Int<max=2> field, and PAYLOAD is a payload to be passed to the upper-layer protocol.
+where SAMP-UNICAST-DATA-PACKET-FLAGS-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] equal to 0, bit[1] being GUARANTEED-DELIVERY flag, bit [2] being BACKWARD-GUARANTEED-DELIVERY, bit [3] being EXTRA-HEADERS-PRESENT, bit[4] being MORE-PACKETS-FOLLOW, and bits [5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT flag is set and is described above; Target-Address is described above, OPTIONAL-PAYLOAD-SIZE is present only if MORE-PACKETS-FOLLOW flag is set, and is an Encoded-Unsigned-Int<max=2> field, and PAYLOAD is a payload to be passed to the upper-layer protocol.

 If Target-Address is Root (i.e. =0), it MUST NOT contain VIA fields within; in addition, if Target-Address is Root (i.e. =0), the packet MUST NOT have BACKWARD-GUARANTEED-DELIVERY flag set.